primiano/perfetto-docs/docs/data-sources/power.md

 ## Power rails

-_This data source has been introduced in Android 10 (Q) and requires the presence of dedicated hardware on the device.
-This hw is not yet available on most production phones._
+_This data source has been introduced in Android 10 (Q) and requires the dedicated hardware on the device.
+This hardware is not yet available on most production phones._

 Recent version of Android introduced the support for more advanced power